What are the Components of Working Capital?

-- Trade Payables forms a major part of current liabilities.
+- Trade Payables forms a significant part of current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
+They're usually salaries payable, expense payable, short term loans etc..
 It also includes the amount due to the bills of exchange payables.
 These are the amount which the business has to pay for credit purchases made by it.
 A crafted payables management policy goes a long way in ensuring timely payment and cordial business relations with vendors and creditors.

-- Each industry has a specific trade cycle and businesses must ensure to keep its trade payable cycle in line with the industry.
-Also if a business is having a shorted trade payable cycle it will have to keep more cash in hand resulting in longer trade cash conversion cycles and more interest cost.
+- Each industry has a specific trade cycle, and businesses must ensure to keep their trade payable cycle in line with the industry.
+Also, if a business has a shorted trade payable cycle, it will have to keep more cash in hand, resulting in longer trade cash conversion cycles and more interest costs.

-- A longer trade payable period will result in business making payment to its vendors after long periods, however, if the business can keep a short trade receivable period then such a scenario improves the business cash conversion cycle and resulting in less working capital requirement which will ultimately boost profits.
+- A more extended trade payable period will result in business making payments to their vendors after long periods.
+However, if the business can keep a short trade receivable period, then such a scenario improves the business cash conversion cycle and resulting in less working capital requirement, which will ultimately boost profits.